 Draft WSIS+10 Vision for WSIS Beyond 2015

-UNESCO: Draft WSIS+10 Vision for WSIS Beyond 2015
+UNESCO: Draft WSIS+10 Vision for inclusive and sustainable Knowledge Societies beyond 2015

-Russian Federation: Draft WSIS+10 Vision for WSIS Beyond 2015
+Russian Federation: Draft WSIS+10 Vision Beyond 2015

 Preamble

 ISOC: It is important that the introduction reflects a balanced view.
 The initial introduction seemed over pessimistic while progress has been archived over the past decade in terms of the development of the infrastructure, of access of individuals to the technology and also in terms of the development of multistakeholder and transnational cooperation.